TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 In this section we will explain how such a change of basis works.

-## Coordinates with Respect to a Basis
+## Coordinates with respect to a basis

 We start with a proposition.